 How Do They Work?

 Rather than storing and heating water continually, tankless water heaters heat the water as you need to use it.
 That’s why they’re often referred to as on-demand water heaters.
 By heating water in this way, standby heat loss can be entirely avoided and you don’t have to wait for hot water.

 A heat exchanger is used to raise the temperature of the water as you need it.
 The heat is transferred from either a gas burner or electric coils to the water that comes out of your taps.
 This heating process is immediately instigated when you turn on your taps and water begins flowing.

-Cost Effectiveness and Safety
+Cost-Effectiveness and Safety

-One major benefit to tankless water heaters is that they can save you a considerable amount of money on your energy bills.
+One major benefit of tankless water heaters is that they can save you a considerable amount of money on your energy bills.
 This is because less energy is used to heat the water than it is in a standard tank water heater.
 As explained above, the water is instantaneously heated instead of stored, leading to lower operating and energy costs.

 In addition, tank water heaters can pose major threats if overheated or overpressurized, including rupture.
 Tankless heaters are safer because they don’t include a tank and therefore don’t present the dangers that come with excess heat or pressure in a tank water heater.

-Tankless water heaters use up much less energy has many benefits and these include the environmental benefits.
+Tankless water heaters use up much less energy has many benefits and these include environmental benefits.
 Because it takes less energy to heat water with a tankless water heater, your overall energy usage will be much lower over the course of the year.